luckinet/tabshiftr/README.md

 2)  The
     [vignette](https://ehrmanns.github.io/tabshiftr/articles/tabshiftr.html)
-    provides an instruction on how to set up schema descriptions and shows a wide selection of table arrangements and which schemas apply to them.
+    provides an instruction on how to set up schema descriptions and shows the table arrangements that can be reorganised in this version, and which schemas apply to them.

 ## Examples